Sara Plummer Lemmon

-Sara Allen Plummer (September 3, 1836 – January 15, 1923) was an American botanist.
-Mount Lemmon in Arizona is named for her, as she was the first white woman to ascend it.
+Sara Allen Plummer Lemmon (1836–1923) was an American botanist.
+Mount Lemmon in Arizona is named for her, as she was the first Euro-American woman to ascend it.
 She was responsible for the designation of the golden poppy (Eschscholzia californica) as the state flower of California, in 1903.
-A number of plants are also named in her honor, including the new genus Plummera (now placed as a subgenus within Hymenoxys), described by Harvard University botanist Asa Gray in 1882.
+A number of plants are also named in her honor, including the new genus Plummera (now placed as a subgenus within Hymenoxys), described by botanist Asa Gray in 1882.

-Early years
+Early life and education

-She was born in New Gloucester, Maine on September 3, 1836.
+Plummer was born in New Gloucester, Maine, on September 3, 1836.
 She was educated in Massachusetts at the Female College of Worcester.
-Plummer then moved to New York City, teaching art there for some years, and studying at Cooper Union.
+Plummer then moved to New York City, where she taught art for some years and studied at Cooper Union.
 She also served as a nurse for a year or two during the Civil War.